 Constipation is one of the most common gastrointestinal complaints in the world.
-Those reporting constipation most often are women and adults ages 65 and older.
+Those most reported cases of constipation are most often in women and adults ages 65 and older.

-The following bowel habits are considered as normal;
+One shouldn’t necessarily have bowel movements twice a day to be called “normal”.
+The following bowel habits are also considered as normal;

 - Bowel movement once a day